jongoodnow/gitime/README.md

 	07-21-2014         1 hour          Added a really cool thing 07-22-2014         2 hours         Proved Riemann Hypothesis

 When it's time to bill, export your invoice to a spreadsheet.
-Currently, the only format available is csv.
-More formats are coming soon.
+Currently, csv and xlsx formats are supported.

-	$ gitime export
+	$ gitime export -f xlsx

 Installation
 ----